BUILDING THE INFRASTRUCTURE

 System Philosophy

-Why robots need memory →
+Why robots need infrastructure, not just autonomy →

 What We Build